ElektraInitiative/libelektra/src/plugins/regexstore/README.md

 Currently the storage plugin does not have write support.
 When writing is added, overlapping regex need to be disallowed.

-Currently only one match per regex can be done.

 ## Usage ##